Lakindu2003/GPT2-124M-/README.md

 - Pretraining model outputs.csv: Contain the model ouptuts recorded throughout pretraining.
 The first column highlights the training step and the second column indicates the sample number within that training step.
 - outputs.csv: Model outputs after pretraining.
 - log.txt: Contains the change in training loss, validation loss and hellaswag accuracy score with training steps.
-- pretrained models: Contains model checkpoints.
-The training step is indicated in the file name.